 Yoshino Cherry is one of the major cherry blossom tree types in Japan, and can be seen all over the country—lining streets, in parks and at schools.
 The flowering forecast for cherry blossoms by JMC is also based on this type of tree.

+On average, flowering starts around mid-March in early locations, and at the end of April to the beginning of May in Hokkaido, where flowering dates are the latest.
 The flower petals are a pale pink color and bloom before leaves appear on the tree, creating a beautiful sight at full bloom with no green leaves to be seen.

 Yoshino Cherry